Perhaps you have heard of Lakadong turmeric.

 “In order to protect the spices from pests, we weed the field every 45 days and add manure like cow dung, pig manure and chicken manure.

 Excess heat can burn and damage the turmeric plants.
 To protect the plants from heat, we cover the stem with mud mixed with cut plants.
 If we are consistent with the care we give, then our yield will be good”

-From all these conversation we could clearly see how turmeric plays an important role in the lives of the local people and the farmers.
-They take it seriously, not just as a means of their livlihood, but they want to maintain and not lose their way of traditional living and growing this heirloom turmeric.
+From all these conversations we could clearly see how turmeric plays an important role in the lives of the local people and the farmers.
+They take it seriously, not just as a means of their livelihood, but they want to maintain and not lose their way of traditional living and growing this heirloom turmeric.